MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Get-InformationBarrierRecipientStatus.md

 ```

 ### -Identity2
-The Identity2 parameter specifies an optional second recipient that you want to view information barrier policy information for.
-You can use any value that uniquely identifies the recipient.
+The Identity2 parameter specifies an optional second recipient that you want to view in relation to the first recipient specified by the Identity parameter.
+You can use any value that uniquely identifies the second recipient.
 For example:

 - Name